Sassyprogrammer1/sampleDevEnvForBackend/README.md

 service-account-name with the name you want to give.
 Grant required Iam policies to your service account

+# Grant required Iam policies to your service account
 We need to have enough priviliges on our account to grant Iam policies to our service account. a.
 Run the following command to give storage access to the service account gcloud projects add-iam-policy-binding